jacobkrit/Operations-Engineering/.ipynb_checkpoints/Docker-Administration-checkpoint.md

 ## Docker objects

-- **Containers**: is an **isolated** place where an **application** runs without affecting the rest of the system and without the system impacting the application.
+- **Container**: is an **isolated** place where an **application** runs without affecting the rest of the system and without the system impacting the application.
 Because they are isolated, containers are well-suited for securely running software like databases or web applications that need access to sensitive resources without giving access to every user on the system.
     - Containers run natively on Linux and shares the host machine’s kernel, they are **lightweight**, not using more memory than other executables.
 If you stop a container, it will not automatically restart unless you configure it that way.
 Containers can be much **more efficient** than virtual machines because they don’t need the overhead of an entire operating system.
 They share a single kernel with other containers and boot in seconds instead of minutes.
     - Use containers for **packaging an application** with all the components it needs, then ship it all out as one unit.
 This approach is popular because it eliminates the friction between development, QA, and production environments, enabling faster software shipping.
 Building and deploying applications inside software containers eliminates “works on my machine” problems when collaborating on code with fellow developers.
     - You can **create**, **start**, **stop**, **move**, or **delete** a container using the **Docker API** or CLI.
 You can connect a container to one or more networks, attach storage to it, or even create a new image based on its current state.
+    - **Container Layers** Each time Docker launches a container from an image, it adds a thin writable layer, known as the container layer, which stores all changes to the container throughout its runtime.
+As this layer is the only difference between a live operational container and the source Docker image itself, any number of like-for-like containers can potentially share access to the same underlying image while maintaining their own individual state.

-- **Images**: is a read-only template with instructions for creating a Docker container.
+- **Image**: is a read-only template with instructions for creating a Docker container.
 Think of an image like a **blueprint** or snapshot of what will be in a container when it runs.
-A Docker image executes code in a Docker container.
+Basically an image bundles together all the essentials such as installations, application code, and dependencies in order to execute code in a Docker container.
     - Docker **container as a running image instance**.
 You can create many containers from the same image, each with its own unique data and state.
     - Often, an image is based on another image, with some additional customization (i.e. build an image which is based on the ubuntu image, but installs the Apache web server).
     - To build an image, you create a **Dockerfile** with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a **layer in the image**.
 When you change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
 This is part of what makes images so lightweight, small, and fast, when compared to other virtualization technologies.

+    - **Image Layers** Each of the files that make up a Docker image is known as a layer.
+These layers form a series of intermediate images, built one on top of the other in stages, where **each layer is dependent on the layer immediately below it**.
+The **hierarchy of your layers is key to efficient** lifecycle management of your Docker images.
+Thus, you should organize layers that change most often as high up the stack as possible.
+This is because, when you make changes to a layer in your image, Docker not only rebuilds that particular layer, but all layers built from it.
+        - Change to a layer at the top of a stack involves the least amount of computational work to rebuild the entire image.
+        - **Parent Image** is the first layer of a Docker image.
+It’s the foundation upon which all other layers are built and provides the basic building blocks for your container environments.
+            - A typical parent image may be a stripped-down Linux distribution or come with a preinstalled service
+        - **Base image** is an empty first layer, which allows you to build your Docker images from scratch; give you full control over the contents of images.

-## Docker Execution Process
+## Docker Execution Process (Interactive Example)

 The following happens When you run this command: `docker run -i -t ubuntu /bin/bash`: